kjhealy/kieranhealy.hugo/content/blog/top-ten-by-decade.markdown

 displaced by ARS papers making an argument for some idea or theory under the shield of a focused literature review.

+One would need rather more data than the figure above to confirm that sort of conjecture, but I think it's at least plausible.